dnlsyfq/py_torch/README.md

-# py_torch
+# PyTorch Tutorial
-deep learning for math
+Deep Learning for math

-numpy.array and torch.tensor both take list of list value and work in relation to with each other.

-# deep learning with py_torch
+## Introduction
-Deep learning is a subset of ML , involving training of ANN
+Deep learning is a subset of ML , involving training of ANN.